techidaily/site-win11-tips/source/_posts/how-to-swiftly-unfreeze-steam-and-resume-gaming-on-windows-11.md

  Most of the time, the easiest solution is the best.
 The “Steam must be running to play this game” error will appear if Steam isn’t running or is missing from your computer.
 Even if didn’t buy the game from Steam, certain AAA titles need it to complete the authentication process.

  Launch Steam and check if the game is now running.
-Alternatively, you could[add Steam to the Windows startup apps list](https://www.makeuseof.com/how-to-add-remove-startup-programs-windows-11/) so you don't need to manually boot it up every time.
-If you don’t have Steam installed on your computer, head to[the official Steam website](https://store.steampowered.com/) to download and install it.
+Alternatively, you could [add Steam to the Windows startup apps list](https://www.makeuseof.com/how-to-add-remove-startup-programs-windows-11/) so you don't need to manually boot it up every time.
+If you don’t have Steam installed on your computer, head to [the official Steam website](https://store.steampowered.com/) to download and install it.

 ## 2\.
 Delete Game Mods